tlaskowsky/cdk-gitlab-3day-workshop/lab-5/lab-5.md

 Create a CDK Aspect to **validate** DynamoDB PITR is enabled and apply the `PITR-Enabled: true` tag required by the SCP.

 1.  **Create `lib/compliance-aspect.ts`:** Create this new file in the `lib` directory.
-2.  **Add Aspect Code:** Paste the following **corrected code** into the file.
-This version checks the Cfn property existence and uses the Cfn resource's tag manager.
+2.  **Add Aspect Code:** Paste the following code into the file.
+This version checks the Cfn property (L1 construct) existence and uses the Cfn resource's tag manager.

     ```typescript
         // lib/compliance-aspect.ts (Corrected PITR Check - Existence Check v2)